jgors/vimux-ipy/README.md

 The workflow for this would be:

 + start a tmux session,
-+ then open desired python script with vim,
++ open desired python script with vim,
 + then execute the command to open the iPython tmux pane split (eg. `Leader vip`),
 + now visually selected code and/or delimited blocks/cells of code can be sent from the python script/vim to the tmux pane running iPython.